 I am trying to understand why there is talk of charging dog owners to use an off leash park when I'm pretty sure its more expensive to build a play ground or run the water park downtown. dog parks don't take much to build compared to parks that don't allow dogs. there needs to be more parks closure to neighbourhoods.
 Even if some of the parks now were converted to half dog park.
-As a dog owner, it is getting harder to Dog parks should be located in ALL areas of our city
+As a dog owner, it is getting harder to exercise my dog with out the fear of being find an outrages amount.

+Dog parks should be located in ALL areas of our city